 Wasting fresh summer produce like salad, fruit and vegetables means we are also wasting money.
-This summer, we ran a series of events which celebrated fresh seasonal food, as well as providing people with the tips and tools to help them make the most of it and waste less food.
+Last summer, we ran a series of events which celebrated fresh seasonal food, as well as providing people with the tips and tools to help them make the most of it and waste less food.
 Click here to check out our film to find out more.

 What was it all about?